RamNiharKaligatla/skillgap-radar/README.md

 # SkillGap Radar

-A full-stack web-application that analyzes a user's skills for a chosen role, identifies missing skills, and stores historical results for future analysis.
+A full-stack MERN web-application that analyzes a user's skills for a chosen role, identifies missing skills, and stores historical results for future analysis.

 ## Features